Einstein Field Equations

 Together with the geodesic equation, the EFE form the mathematical backbone of general relativity.
 Each side of the equation is a symmetric 4×4 tensor with 10 independent components.
 After applying the four Bianchi identities, six independent equations remain, leaving the metric with four gauge-fixing degrees of freedom.

 Although Einstein originally wrote these equations in four dimensions, theorists have explored their consequences in arbitrary n dimensions.
 When you write the equations out in full component form, you see that they are a system of 10 coupled, nonlinear, hyperbolic-elliptic partial differential equations.
 That complexity is exactly why finding exact solutions is so challenging.
+For a deeper dive into the mathematical foundations, some of the best general relativity books walk through tensor calculus step by step.

 Equivalent formulations